ericbrooke/career_ladders/software_engineering/core_engineer.md

 * Leads development of presentations and complex documents to stakeholders.
 * Aware of organizational issues that may affect the tone or content of communication.

+## Collaboration
+* Collaborates with engineers to recommend and guide implementation of solutions SE wide
+* Encourages collaboration between team members and throughout SE

 ## Problem Solving / Decision Making
-* Collaborates with engineers to recommend and guide implementation of solutions SE wide
+* Able to encourage others to think through decisions

 ## Project Mangement
 * Identifies areas of improvement in processes, procedures, and features SE wide